michaelgichia/SocialBookmarking/README.md

   ```
   ## Get Firebase Credentials

   You need a Google account to log to firebase console.
-If you have a Google account the log in to firebase console via https://console.firebase.google.com/u/1/
+If you have a Google account the login to firebase console via https://console.firebase.google.com/u/1/

   Add project, in our case the project name is firebase-authentication.
-On the side navbar, click `Authentication` and set up sign in method.
+On the side navbar, click `Authentication` and set up thensign in method.

   Select sign up, choose one of the Auth services and `enable` it.
 There are several Auth services to choose from but we will use `EmailAuthProvider`.

-  On the same page, on top right, click `WEB SETUP`.
-These are the Credentials that we will need for application.
+  On the same page, on the top right, click `WEB SETUP`.
+These are the Credentials that we will need for the application.

   ## Setting up Firebase
   We will initialize firebase on this file.
 Create a `config` folder for the configurations(for sanity sakes).